dragonrossa/Warehouse/README.md

 **How to test this app?**

 1. Download
-2. Execute code in Configuration.cs
+2. Uncomment and execute code in Configuration.cs (context in protect override Seed)
 3. Start app and register
 4. Have fun!